RealOvergreen/RealOvergreen/README.md

  👋  Hi!
 I’m Overgreen.

 - I'm 17 years old and had a YouTube channel with over 3K subscribers.
-- I'm soon to be in 12th grade...
-Gosh, I hate school so much.
+- I'm currently in 12th grade.
 - If you'd like, talk to me on the platforms below.

  📫 Reach me on...